Bullring by the Sea: History

 The bullring was constructed in only 90 days, resulting from a contract between Salvatore Hurtado, the owner, and Raymundo Muzquiz Ayala.
 Muzquiz accomplished the construction so quickly by use of pre-fabricated blocks that were made in San Diego and assembled in Tijuana.

-In order to build the bullring in 90 days, Muzquiz utilized prefabricated concrete blocks to construct the Plaza, a new way of constructing a bullring that demonstrated Muzquiz's innovative approach to construction.
-Muzquiz's design for the Plaza Monumental de Toros was inspired by the Plaza in México City and combined traditional bullring elements with modern techniques.
-The Monumental de Toros was a key factor in Tijuana’s mid-20th century cultural and urban development, solidifying his legacy as a significant figure in the city's history.

 Bullfights were broadcast in Los Angeles in Spanish during the 1960s and 1970s.
 Celebrated American bullfighter Sidney Franklin provided commentary in English in the 1960s and by bullfighting expert Syd Love in the 1970s via FM simulcast.

 The Tijuana Pop Festival was held in the Bullring on 13 October 1968.
 The festival was slated to feature the Animals, Iron Butterfly, Patchwork Security Blanket, the Collectors, the Chicago Transit Authority and the Yellow Pages; however, the Animals and Iron Butterfly never played.
 Other issues which marred the event included rumors that the festival had been canceled, long pauses between acts, police activity at the border and at the ring and the political impact of the Tlatelolco massacre only eleven days before.
 Roger B. Stovold of the Teaspoon Door called the event "one of the biggest fiascos in pop festival history" and concluded that it "left enough of a black mark that any future pop festival in Mexico is unlikely."